 The majority of evictions we handle are in Cook County, and depending on our caseload, we also sometimes handle cases in Lake and DuPage County.
 Feel free to contact us and if we cannot assist, we might be able to provide a referral to an attorney in any of the collar counties surrounding Cook County.

 We are generally willing to have a short (5 to 10 minutes) initial discussion over the telephone to determine if we can assist in your situation and to determine if we might be an appropriate match to work with you.
+We do not dispense legal advice during that conversation.
 Keep in mind, we do not get involved in eviction cases that have already been filed with the court.

 Face to face Initial consultations are by appointment only and a consultation fee is generally charged.
 If you have any questions, contact Richard Magnone via email or by phone at 773-399-1122.